HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 # Usage
 1. Register for a [free trial](https://www.hcltechsw.com/appscan/freetrial) of HCL AppScan on Cloud (ASoC).
 This is necessary to generate your API key/secret.
 2. After logging into ASoC, go to [the API page](https://cloud.appscan.com/main/settings) to generate your API key/secret pair.
-These can be used in the asoc_key and asoc_secret parameters for the action.
+These must be used in the asoc_key and asoc_secret parameters for the action.
 It's recommended to store them as secrets in your repository.
 3. Add the following file to your repository under .github/workflows/main.yml or add to an existing workflow file:
 ```yaml
 on: [pull_request]